BiznessFish/Twitter-Coachella-Grouping/README.md

 4. **When people tweet about artists, they are not using any nicknames that I haven't thought of.**

-   So a tweet like this (really, who would do this?):
+   So a tweet like this (really, who does this?):
    >**@CoachellaLuvr8000**
    >
    >I am so excited to see Tame Imp. and Åriånå Grånde.
    >
    >89:87 PM - 55 Mon 1127

    would be cruel.
-And needlessly push my already poor understanding of Regular Expressions.
+And needlessly make me write Regexes that I have no business writing without supervision.

 ...and so on.
 More assumptions can be specified, but generally they are reconfigurations of: